I enjoy reading and writing reviews of books in many genres: YA, science fiction, crime, and more.

-A redemption arc is a storytelling device involving a character who starts out as bad or unlikeable but then makes amends for what they have done.
+A redemption arc is a storytelling device in which a character starts out as bad or unlikeable but then makes amends for what they have done.
 They transform from villain to hero.
 Used properly, redemption arcs make for great storytelling.
-Readers and viewers love characters who transform and show growth and maturity.
+Readers and viewers love characters who transform and show growth.
 Bad guys and girls who turn good show the most growth and maturity of all.

 Darth Vader from Star Wars